rutu111/Restaurant-Recommendation-System-Using-Content-based-and-Collaborative-filtering/README.md

 DS5230 Unsupverised Machine Learning and Data Mining.
 (Rutuja and Shalvi)

-1. Employment of Clustering algorithm K-means along with Principal Component Analysis (PCA) to perform content-based filtering and
+-> Employment of clustering algorithms K-means and Agglomerative clustering to recommendation restaurants to a given user based on similar cuisines by using the concept of content-based filtering.
-2. Employment of PCA and Neural Networks for Collaborative filtering.
+-> Employment of PCA and Neural Networks in order to recommend restaurants to a given user based on preferences of similar users by using the concept of  collaborative filtering.
-Please read the poster for an overview and the report for details.